-Our board of directors has a Corporate Governance and Nominating Committee composed of Maged Shenouda, Charles J. Casamento and Paul Kelly.
-Mr. Shenouda serves as the chairman of the committee.
+Our board of directors has a Corporate Governance and Nominating Committee composed of John Glasspool, Charles J. Casamento and Eric Schmidt.
+Mr. Glasspool serves as the chairman of the committee.
 The committee is charged with the responsibility of reviewing our corporate governance policies and with proposing potential director nominees to the board of directors for consideration.
-The committee met one time in 2017 and has a charter which is reviewed annually.
 All members of the Nominating and Corporate Governance Committee are independent directors as defined by the rules of the NASDAQ Stock Market.
 The Nominating and Corporate Governance Committee will assess all director nominees using the same criteria.
-During 2017, we did not pay any fees to any third parties to assist in the identification of nominees.
-During 2017, we did not receive any director nominee suggestions from stockholders.
-Our nominating and corporate governance committee met one time during the year ended June 30, 2017.
+During 2019, we did not pay any fees to any third parties to assist in the identification of nominees.
+During 2019, we did not receive any director nominee suggestions from stockholders.
+Our nominating and corporate governance committee met one time during the year ended June 30, 2019.